Starbucks is probably the most famous coffee brand in the world. Their coffee is renowned for its aroma, smooth texture, and rich flavors.

 Latin American coffee beans are crisp with acidity, making the coffee “zesty.”
 The acidity comes from volcanic soil, which is abundant in countries like Costa Rica.

-Another factor for the acidic taste is the fermentation process that coffee plants use in the region.
+Another factor contributing to the acidic taste is the fermentation process used by coffee plants in the region.

 Asia-Pacific

-Starbucks buys a substantial portion of its coffee from Asia-Pacific.
+Starbucks purchases a substantial portion of its coffee from the Asia-Pacific region.
 The coffee flavor here is unique and not available anywhere else.

 The company uses these flavors in many of its signature blends.